Zezo-Ai/ZezoAi-digital-license-manager/readme.txt

 To validate a license through the REST API, please follow this <a href="http://docs.codeverve.com/digital-license-manager/rest-api/licenses/validate/" target="_blank">guide</a>.

-= Can I assign license keys to past WooCommerce orders that were placed before i installed Digital Licnese Manager?
+= Can I assign license keys to past WooCommerce orders that were placed before i installed Digital License Manager?

-Yes, you can do this by going to Settings > Tools > "Generate Licneses For Past Orders".
+Yes, you can do this by going to Settings > Tools > "Generate Licenses For Past Orders".
 You must select a Generator that will be used to generate keys for the orders.

 == Screenshots ==